Danny Glover: Music

 Glover has become an active member of the board of directors of The Jazz Foundation of America.
 He became involved with The Jazz Foundation in 2005, and has been a featured host for their annual benefit A Great Night in Harlem for several years, as well appearing as a celebrity MC at other events for the foundation.
 In 2006, Britain's leading African theatre company Tiata Fahodzi appointed Glover as one of its three Patrons, joining Chiwetel Ejiofor and Jocelyn Jee Esien opening the organization's tenth-anniversary celebrations (February 2, 2008) at the Theatre Royal Stratford East, London.

 Awards and honours

 In 2010, Glover delivered the Commencement Address and was awarded an honorary Doctor of Humane Letters degree from Utah State University.

 He was also the recipient of a tribute paid by the Deauville American Film Festival in France on September 7, 2011.

 Glover was awarded the Cuban National Medal of Friendship by the Cuban Council of State on December 29, 2016, in a ceremony in Havana for his solidarity with the Cuban 5 during their time of incarceration in the United States.

 On March 25, 2022, the Academy of Motion Picture Arts and Sciences (AMPAS) presented Glover with the Jean Hersholt Humanitarian Award at the Governors Awards ceremony.
 In 2023, he was inducted into the Black Music & Entertainment Walk of Fame in Atlanta, Georgia.
 IndieWire named him one of the best actors never to have received an Academy Award nomination.

+In May 2022, Glover was the keynote speaker at the University of Bridgeport's undergraduate and graduate commencement ceremonies and was awarded an honorary Doctor of Humane Letters degree at the ceremony.